 Use Your Car

-One of the fastest and surprising methods to dry your hair without a diffuser is to use your car.
+One of the fastest and most surprising methods to dry your hair without a diffuser is to use your car.
 Just make sure you don’t try this trick when it’s really cold out and you have to walk to the garage with your hair wet.
 This is also a wonderful option for women who are pressed for time.

 Both AC and heater in your car can work as a hooded dryer.
 All you have to do is get into the car, close the windows and turn on the heater or the AC(at the warmest setting) at the highest speed.
 If you want your hair to get extra volume, you can open the car windows.